richelbilderbeek/simplify_cpp_travis_intro/README.md

 Tools I will be using|Examples of alternatives that are just as good
 ---|---
-`git`|BitKeeper, Gnu Bazaar, Mercurial GitHub|BitBucket, Sourceforge,GNU Savannah
+`git`|BitKeeper, Gnu Bazaar, Mercurial GitHub|BitBucket, Sourceforge, GNU Savannah
 Travis CI|Jenkins, Appveyor, Codeship, Wercker GCC|`clang`
 `cppcheck`|`clang-tidy`, OCLint
 `gprof`|`perf`

-There is some synergy between GitHub and Travis: one can login to Travis using a GitHub account.
+Although the tools in isolation are just as good, their combinations may work less well.
+Especially the combination of GitHub and Travis works seamlessly.

 ## Setting up GitHub and Travis